ByCodersTec/protocolize/README.md

 # Protocolize
-Short description and motivation.

-## Usage
-How to use my plugin.
+Generate protocol number for new records, tickets, issues, documents, and everything you need to identify.

 ## Installation
 Add this line to your application's Gemfile: